publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.0.1] - 2020-11-19 =

+* Fixed: Can't delete users because the plugin redirects to the Notifications Log page, #737;

 = [3.0.0] - 2020-11-16 =

 * Added: Added sortable columns to the Content Overview post list, #709;